 - You must request an Absentee Ballot Request Form.
 In previous years, this had been sent via mail to eligible voters.
-The deadline for auditors to receive Absentee Ballot Request Forms is October 18.

 - Only the voter, an immediate family member, household member or caregiver may return the ballot to the auditor's office or place it in the mail.

 We can also help you look up who is running for which office.